Honka3rd/RxStore/README.md

 sometimes we need some special clone or/and compare function we can define them in the factory function

-clone function is for achieveing immutability compare function is for reducing unnecessary observation
+clone function is for achieving immutability compare function is for reducing unnecessary observation

 example